DevVoxel/portfolio-tsx/README.md

 ```

 Install dependencies
 (This project uses yarn as a package manager.
-Avoid using npm)
+Avoid using npm when installing to prevent possible dependency problems.)

 ```bash
   yarn